As an Amazon Associate I earn from qualifying purchases at no extra cost to you.

 In case you haven’t noticed a theme so far, let me spell it out for you.

 Being a perfectionist is exhausting.
 On a lot of levels.
-One of the biggest ways we exhaust ourselves is by giving away a lot of our power to things that don’t really matter.
+One of the biggest ways we exhaust ourselves is by giving away our power to things that don’t really matter.

 Yup, I said it.
 From experience, 90% of the work stuff I obsessed over didn’t return anything but frustration.
 Like, it’s not important to format that document perfectly before I email it so that people can better understand it.
 I mean that’s good and all but guess what?
 It’s a lot of extra energy I didn’t need to spend for people not to notice or appreciate in the end.